 Please write to email@example.com before paying for your deposit, to check availability and to make sure we avoid double booking.

-For a fourth year running, we shall keep the cost of the pilgrimage unchanged – 1400 USD.
+The price of a week of Pilgrimage is 1500 GBP (or 1900 USD) per person.
 The cost in British pounds will be updated regularly, due to the exchange rate variations brought about by Brexit.

 The Deposit costs 500 GBP (or 600 USD) – your place is booked only upon receipt of the non-refundable deposit.

 Final Balance Payment is 1000 GBP (or 1300 USD) – this is due by December 1st 2019, and becomes non-refundable after that date.
 Balances paid in advance (before December 1st) are fully refundable until December 1st.

 The price of a Pilgrimage includes:

 Accommodation for seven nights in a beautiful house on the Atlantic coast of the Isle of Mull;

 All breakfasts, dinners and packed lunches (as we shall be travelling to a holy place every day);

 Transport by car everywhere on the Isle of Mull (we shall have three cars available all week-long);